 Nicole Johänntgen (born 1981 in Fischbach, Southern Germany) is a German jazz musician (alto and soprano saxophone) and composer.
 Her musical career started at age six when she learned to play the piano; however, it only took a couple of years for her to discover her true passion – the saxophone.

 Dave Liebman: “Nicole has something very special in her playing – a big and generous heart.
 She plays like her life depends on it and draws anyone within range into the center of her music.
 An exceptional energy!”

-Currently she is on a CD-release tour with her Swiss Band NJQ (Nicole Johänntgen Quartet), which was founded in 2014.
-The new album is called „Moncaup“ and has a personal connection to Johänntgen’s family roots in the same named southern french village.
-The CD is a crossover from jazz over blues up to rocking elements.
-Lively, emotionally, energetic.
+Currently she is on a CD-release tour with her Swiss Band “Nicole Johänntgen Quartet”, which was founded in 2014.
+The new album is called “Moncaup”, which is a village in southern France where her family roots hail from.
+“Moncaup” is a crossover between jazz, blues, and rock.
+Just like Nicole, the music is lively, emotional, and energetic.

 More Information: www.nicolejohaenntgen.com

 Lew Soloff (trumpet/Blood Sweet & Tears): “Nicole is a truly spirited and vibrant player who has a true and pure artistic integrity.
 Obviously music means everything to her and this translates to me and surely to many more people.”

 International Association for Schools of Jazz (IASJ, USA)

 Rembrandt Frerichs Quartet (NL)